timwhite/yamm-fork/README.md

 # Yet Another Mail Merge Fork #

+**This in an unoffical copy of the old YAMM code.
+It is not maintained and will no longer work in the new Google Sheets**

 Due to the Script gallery not being available in the new Google Sheets, and the Yet Another Mail Merge addon now wanting money due to "ongoing development" costs for a script that was perfectly fine, I've got the last version of the YAMM code